Views: 1

 both were the being of a single Simorgh more or less

-This one was that one and that one was that one
+This one was that one and that one was this one

 In all the world no one heard this